-Discharge planning for long term recovery
+Discharge planning for long-term recovery

-When the time comes to leave our facility a well thought-out discharge plan will be put in place by way of an aftercare plan.
+When the time comes to leave our facility a well-thought-out discharge plan will be put in place by way of an aftercare plan.
 The aftercare you receive will ensure the risk of relapse is kept to a minimum.
 We ensure our patients receive the support needed for a long and lasting recovery.
 We recognise recovery is a lifelong process.

 How long will my treatment last for?

-The duration of alcohol addiction rehabilitation varies and the duration is typically dictated by the severity of the patient’s addiction.
+The duration of alcohol addiction rehab varies and the duration is typically dictated by the severity of the patient’s addiction.
 You are able to attend our programme typically between 9 and 90 days.
 The more chronic the alcohol addiction, the longer the recommended stay will be.

 The importance of initial assessment

 Our programme kicks off with a thorough psychological assessment which has reference to the patient’s age, gender, socioeconomic and demographic status.
 The assessment will also explore patients’ medical and addiction history as well as the patient’s family and social life.
-Information obtained during initial assessment will be utilised throughout the rehabilitation process.
-Cassiobury Court offers up a fully personalised rehabilitation programme for each patient who passes through our programme.
+Information obtained during initial assessment will be utilised throughout the rehab process.
+Cassiobury Court offers up a fully personalised rehab programme for each patient who passes through our programme.

 Alcohol rehab cost in the UK?

 One common question you may have is ‘how much does rehab cost in the UK’.
-Many people assume going to rehab will be cost prohibitive.
+Many people assume going to rehab is cost prohibitive.
 Perhaps this is because many celebrities have been known to go to rehab in recent years, a fact that’s been well publicised in the media.
 This assumption is false, and going to rehab is well within the reach of ordinary people like yourself.

 If you choose to select a purely outpatient rehab provider, you should expect to pay less when compared to attending a full residential rehab provider.
 There also exists a sort of hybrid between residential and outpatient treatment.
 This is known as quasi-residential rehab.
 Quai-residential rehab is where you attend therapy sessions in one building during the day, but live within a ‘sober living’ facility during the night time.
 Quasi-residential rehab may offer cost advantages over full residential rehab, however, quasi-residential does not provide an adequate level of care for many people experiencing issues with substance misuse.